bmadden-arch/bmadden-arch.github.io/_posts/2026-04-28-AWS-Aviation-Landing-Zone.md

 When moving workloads to AWS, aviation organisations cannot simply lift-and-shift into a single account and call it a cloud strategy.
 The foundation matters enormously.
 A well-designed landing zone determines how scalable, secure, and auditable everything built on top of it will be — for years to come.

-This post walks through the architecture of an AWS Landing Zone we have deployed for a major aviation operator, built to support multi-account governance, centralised networking, identity federation, and strong compliance posture from day one.
+This post walks through the architecture of an AWS Landing Zone we have deployed for a leading aviation operator, built to support multi-account governance, centralised networking, identity federation, and strong compliance posture from day one.
 The architecture is available as a professional services engagement via the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-s7bklekkdkw3w).

 The architecture diagrams in this post have been created using [Eraser.io](https://www.eraser.io/).

----

 ## Why Aviation Needs a Purpose-Built Landing Zone ##